SepehrRad/SepehrRad.github.io/index.md

 ### Development of Business Intelligence Strategies for Small and Medium-sized Companies in the Health Care Industry

-#### Bachelor Thesis in Cooperation with innovas GmbH - Cologne University of Applied Sciences
+#### Bachelor Thesis in Cooperation with innovas GmbH (.MSG Group) - Cologne University of Applied Sciences

 The aim of my bachelor thesis was to define guidelines for the development of BI strategies for Small- and Medium-sized Enterprises (SMEs) in the healthcare industry.